aisepucrio/stnl-dataminer-api/README.md

 ## Description

-This is a Django-based API designed for mining and analyzing software development data, enabling the extraction of valuable insights from GitHub and Jira repositories.
+This is a Django-based API designed for mining and analyzing software development data, enabling the extraction of valuable insights from GitHub repositories and Jira projects.
 The tool provides detailed tracking of the project lifecycle, including commit analysis, pull requests, issues, and branches, offering critical insights into the development process.

 ## Features

 1. **GitHub Mining**: Extract data from commits, pull requests, issues, and branches.
-2. **Jira Integration**: Collect ticket and sprint data.
+2. **Jira Mining**: Extract data from Jira issues.
 3. **Temporal Analysis**: Monitor project evolution over time.
 4. **Documented API**: Endpoints documented using DRF Spectacular.